commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   If '$config["no_deprecated_attr"]' is '0', then deprecated attributes are removed and, in most cases, their values are transformed to CSS style properties and added to the 'style' attributes (function 'hl_tag()').
 Except for 'bordercolor' for 'table', 'tr' and 'td', the scores of proprietary attributes that were never part of any cross-browser standard are not supported in this functionality.

   *  align in caption, div, h, h2, h3, h4, h5, h6, hr, img, input, legend, object, p, table - for 'img' with value of 'left' or 'right', becomes, e.g., 'float: left'; for 'div' and 'table' with value 'center', becomes 'margin: auto'; all others become, e.g., 'text-align: right'
-  *  bgcolor in table, td, th and tr - E.g., 'bgcolor="#ffffff"' becomes 'background-color: #ffffff'
+  *  bgcolor in table, tbody, td, tfoot, th, thead, tr - E.g., 'bgcolor="#ffffff"' becomes 'background-color: #ffffff'
   *  border in object - E.g., 'height="10"' becomes 'height: 10px'
   *  bordercolor in table, td and tr - E.g., 'bordercolor=#999999' becomes 'border-color: #999999;'
   *  compact in dl, ol and ul - 'font-size: 85%'